kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: sms_url

-      The URL Twilio will request when a phone number assigned to this application receives an incoming SMS message.
+      The URL Telapi will request when a phone number assigned to this application receives an incoming SMS message.

    .. attribute:: sms_method

-      The HTTP method Twilio will use when making requests to the SmsUrl.
+      The HTTP method Telapi will use when making requests to the SmsUrl.
 Either GET or POST.

    .. attribute:: sms_fallback_url

-      The URL that Twilio will request if an error occurs retrieving or executing the TwiML from SmsUrl.
+      The URL that Telapi will request if an error occurs retrieving or executing the TwiML from SmsUrl.

    .. attribute:: sms_fallback_method

-      The HTTP method Twilio will use when requesting the above URL.
+      The HTTP method Telapi will use when requesting the above URL.
 Either GET or POST.

    .. attribute:: sms_status_callback

-      Twilio will make a POST request to this URL to pass status parameters (such as sent or failed) to your application if you specify this application's Sid as the ApplicationSid on an outgoing SMS request.
+      Telapi will make a POST request to this URL to pass status parameters (such as sent or failed) to your application if you specify this application's Sid as the ApplicationSid on an outgoing SMS request.

    .. attribute:: uri

-      The URI for this resource, relative to https://api.twilio.com
+      The URI for this resource, relative to https://api.telapi.com

 Calls
 >>>>>>

-.. autoclass:: twilio.rest.resources.Calls
+.. autoclass:: telapi.rest.resources.Calls
    :members:
    :exclude-members: instance

-.. autoclass:: twilio.rest.resources.Call
+.. autoclass:: telapi.rest.resources.Call
    :members:

    .. attribute:: sid